manamdhanya/LinkedIn-Summariser/README.md

 # Resume Summariser

-A Node.js + Express web application that generates concise summaries of LinkedIn profiles.
+A Node.js + Express web application that generates concise summaries of profiles.
 The project is structured with controllers, routes, services, models, middleware and EJS views for a clean and modular design.

 ---